 Processed foods are designed to be addictive and keep us eating more.
 When people were given free access to processed foods they ate more and gained more weight compared to when they were given unprocessed foods.
 Within two weeks of processed foods, hormones involved in hunger increased suggesting these foods may make it harder to feel full.

 In the long term, regular consumption of processed foods can lead to obesity which is also a risk factor for heart disease, some cancers and early death.
 It may not be a coincidence that the rates of obesity have increased at the same time the consumption of processed foods has increased.

 The additives in processed foods may also be bad for the bacteria in your gut (our microbiome).
 Bacteria in your gut have recently been linked to your health.
 Eating more processed foods is associated with less types of bacteria in the gut.
 This may be due to the high levels of sugar and lack of fibre in processed foods, which can lead to more of the bad types of bacteria and less of the good types.

-It’s also possible some of the additives in processed foods, as well as elements absorbed into the food from its packaging, are carcinogenic.
-While in small amounts these additives are believed to be safe and have been approved by government regulatory bodies, the long-term effects of eating processed foods with these additives in is unknown.
+It’s also possible some of the additives in processed foods are carcinogenic.
+As are some of the materials used in packaging, which can also be absorbed by the food.
+While in small amounts these additives are believed to be safe, the long-term effects of eating processed foods with these additives in is unknown.

 Given all the possible health impacts of processed foods, it’s probably no coincidence that one of the common things about the longest living populations in the world is they avoid them.